 Fellowship Opportunities in American Art

 The Smithsonian American Art Museum (SAAM) and its Renwick Gallery invite applications for research fellowships in the art and visual culture of the United States.
 Fellowships are residential and support full-time independent and dissertation research.
 Recipients will be part of the premier residential fellowship program in American art—one that celebrates its fiftieth anniversary in 2020.

 Resources and Facilities

 The holdings of the Smithsonian American Art Museum reveal the United States’ rich artistic and cultural history from the colonial period to today.
-This unparalleled collection includes special strengths in nineteenth- and twentieth-century marble and bronze sculpture, nineteenth-century landscape painting, Gilded Age and American impressionist painting, twentieth-century realism, photography and graphic art, folk and self-taught art, Latino art, African American art, and film and media arts.
+This unparalleled collection includes special strengths in nineteenth- and twentieth-century marble and bronze sculpture, nineteenth-century landscape painting, Gilded Age and American impressionist painting, twentieth-century realism, photography and graphic art, folk and self-taught art, Latino art, African American art, and time-based media arts.
 The collection is housed in a National Historic Landmark building shared with the National Portrait Gallery (NPG) and the Archives of American Art.
 The expansive holdings of the Luce Foundation Center, a three-story visible art storage facility, can be accessed on a daily basis.
 Contemporary American craft and decorative art are featured in the Renwick Gallery, a branch of the museum located across from the White House.

 Qualifications and Selection